 When you bring us on to represent you, we can begin investigating your case and defending your rights.
 Some of the actions we may take include:

 Each case is different and requires a unique approach.
 This is why experience is so important.
-Suhre & Associates, LLC has the experience and aggression you want in your corner when your freedom and reputation are on the line.
+Suhre & Associates DUI and Criminal Defense Lawyers have the experience and aggression you want in your corner when your freedom and reputation are on the line.

 Contact our team today in Dayton, Ohio, so our Dayton criminal defense attorneys can begin fighting for you.